workarounds/bundler/README.md

     .author("Douglas Adams")
     .start();
 ```

+As you can see defining intent keys and parsing intents is not needed anymore.
+See [Why Bundler?](https://github.com/workarounds/bundler/wiki/Why-Bundler%3F) for a detailed explanation.
+State is also saved to bundle and retrieved backed automagically.

 If in future if the field `id` in `BookDetailActivity` for some reason has to be changed to type `String` then the class `Bundler` is regenerated and all the places where an `int` is being passed to the `BookDetailActivity` will throw a compile time error compared to the run time error it would have lead to in the normal scenario.
 The process for annotating Fragments and service is similar, but instead of `.start()` method fragment's builder will have `.create()` method.